11 Things You Can Fix Today for Saving a Failing Relationship

 Admitting your personal contributions to the dynamic is one of the trickiest aspects of saving a failed relationship.
 Seeing instances where you avoided communicating or reacted inappropriately may make you uneasy.
 However, because it shows emotional maturity, accountability improves the connection.
 However, accepting responsibility does not entail placing all the blame on oneself.

 Healthy patterns are produced by balanced accountability, in which each individual reflects honestly rather than either self-blame or defensiveness.
-You can start by deciding which behaviour you wish to modify and being honest about it.
-Your partner may feel more comfortable reflecting on their own behaviour just because of this.
+You can start by deciding which behavior you wish to modify and being honest about it.
+Your partner may feel more comfortable reflecting on their own behavior just because of this.

 9. Rebuilding Physical Affection Gradually